joschock/patina/docs/src/integrate/dxe_core.md

 Note:

 - The logger is created as a static instance configured for your platform's UART.
-  - In this case we are writing to port `0x402` via `Uart16550`.
-Your platform may require a different writer.
+  - In this case we are writing to the Host-based STD Terminal.
+Your platform will require a different writer.
 - Inside `efi_main` we set the global logger to our static logger with the `log` crate and set the maximum log level.
 - The `serial_logger` provides a simple, lightweight logging solution that writes directly to the serial port.